sfebish/running-app/README.md

 ** Note - This will not start the client through webpack

 ## Unit Tests
-### Prior to creating any pull requests, make sure all unit tests pass
+### Prior to creating any pull requests, make sure all unit tests pass!!
 ```
 npm run test
 ```